Mr-MehdiAbdi/Mr-MehdiAbdi/README.md

 </div>

-I'm a **Frontend Developer** passionate about creating modern, responsive and interactive web experiences.
+I'm a **Frontend Developer** focused on building modern, responsive and interactive web experiences.

 I enjoy turning ideas and visual concepts into real products — combining **clean code, thoughtful UI and a strong focus on user experience**.

 My interests live at the intersection of:

-**Development × Design × User Experience**
+**Development · Design · User Experience**

 ---